 Key Takeaways

-- $500,000 Cap on Pain and Suffering: Senate Bill 453 limits non-economic damages (pain, suffering, emotional distress) to $500,000 in most personal injury cases—regardless of how severe your injuries are.
+- $500,000 Cap on Pain and Suffering: Senate Bill 453 limits non-economic damages (pain, suffering, emotional distress) to $500,000 in many personal injury cases unless a statutory exception applies.

 What This Law Actually Does

-Senate Bill 453, codified at 23 O.S. § 61.2, effective September 1, 2025, caps "non-economic damages" in personal injury cases.
-Non-economic damages compensate you for losses that don't have receipts:
+Senate Bill 453 repealed former 23 O.S. § 61.2 and created 23 O.S. § 61.3, effective September 1, 2025, which caps "noneconomic damages" in many civil actions arising from claimed bodily injury.
+Noneconomic damages compensate you for losses that don't have receipts:

 - The pain you experience every day